 Katowice is said to be one of the most underrated cities in Poland.
 Most of those travelling to Poland plan on visiting Krakow, Zakopane or Warsaw.
 But Katowice?
-Many visitors would not consider putting it in their itinerary.
+Many visitors would not consider putting it on their itinerary.
 But in recent years the city has transformed from a grey, post-industrial miners town to the vibrant metropolis boasting cultural events, quirky museums and fun nightlife.
 And I know it first-hand because this is the city I grew up in.
-In this post, I will tell you all about the best things to do and see in Katowice and hopefully, I will also encourage you to visit next time you are in Poland.
+In this post, I will tell you all about the best things to do in Katowice and hopefully, I will also encourage you to visit next time you are in Poland.

 About Katowice / Poland

 Katowice, a mining city located in the south of the country is the capital of Silesian voivodships.
 The region is known for the dense population and its industrial infrastructure.
 Yet not everyone is aware that the area offers beautiful countryside, close proximity to mountains and lakes as well as heaps of cultural events.
 The city has also developed greatly over the last couple of decades.

 A combination of the complex history of the region, combined with a mixture of Communist-era and 19th-century architecture reveals a picture of Poland and its culture which is really worth digging into.

 The political history of Katowice and the Upper Silesia region is especially complicated and involves uprisings, a plebiscite, an autonomous state within Poland and many historical events.
 In the past, these lands belonged to Poland, the Czech state, Austria, pre WWI – Prussia and finally during WWII’s occupation – Germany.